kubaszpak/masters-rest-graphql/Readme.md

 This project compares two popular API architectures — **REST** and **GraphQL** — in the context of a typical e-commerce backend.
 Both APIs were implemented over a shared PostgreSQL database using Prisma ORM to ensure identical data models and SQL queries.

+## Master's Thesis

+This repository served as the foundation for my master's thesis.
+You can find the full thesis with results and conclusions [here](./Praca_magisterska%20-%2007.07.2025%20-%20Jakub%20Szpak.pdf).

 ## Test Scenarios

 Four realistic performance tests were conducted: